SaaStr is Now 10 Years Old!

 I don’t mean with no salespeople.
 What I meant is we could grow 80 percent a year just with leads from the existing base.
 Buy more, and referring us to more people and building the brand.
 We could grow 80 percent without any outbound or any complex lead generation stuff just from the base.

-If you hired a VP of sales and he or she keeps all the reps you already had … that’s trouble.
+If you hire a VP of sales and they keep all the reps you already had … that’s trouble.
 Because you know that they’re not all great.
 If you have three or four folks in your team, the bottom person can’t be that good … you’re not a sales manager.
 You didn’t know what to look for.
-They can’t be that great.
+They can’t all be that great.

 What Brendon did is he took probably the best guy on our team at the time, or the number two guy, was just an SDR.
 He was a junior sales rep just cold calling and qualifying deals.
 He immediately made him head of SMB.
 Within a year, he was head of enterprise.
-Now, he’s VP of Sales at Zenefits.
-He manages over 50 sales reps.
+Now, he’s CRO at Brex.
+He manages hundreds of sales reps.
 You’ve got to see a motion up or down on this chain.
+(Sam’s latest video below:)

 A couple of things that I know if you see in VP of Sales once you hire them that’s worrisome.
 Pipeline.
 You work at a billion dollar company, pipeline’s really important.
 Show me the visuals, do the analytics.
 If you’re at a startup, for me pipeline is a sign of failure.